amur-bashirov/Cook-Travel/README.md

 - [x] **DB data placeholder** - for the most popular reciepes or ingridients locations in the region in the search page.
 - [x] **WebSocket placeholder** - The search page recipes and ingridiets locations have the amount of like and texts themselves will update for other viewrs to see the most popular ones online.

+# 🚀 CSS Deliverable

+For this deliverable, I followed the required steps to review and deploy the Simon CSS repository.
+Here's what I did:

+## Tasks Completed

+- [x] **Cloned Simon CSS Repository**
+  I cloned the Simon CSS repository to my development environment using Git.
+After cloning, I opened the project in Visual Studio Code.

+- [x] **Examined the CSS in VS Code**
+  I carefully examined the CSS used within the project.
+I reviewed the structure and styling to ensure it aligns with best practices.
+The styles are organized and clear, and I made sure all necessary media queries and responsive design principles were applied.

+- [x] **Executed the Project Locally with Live Server**
+  I used the VS Code Live Server extension to run the project locally and check the application’s appearance in real-time while editing.
+This helped me identify any styling issues that needed fixing.

+- [x] **Debugged Using Browser Developer Tools**
+  I used the browser’s developer tools (Elements tab) to inspect the styling and make live adjustments to the CSS.
+This allowed me to identify and debug any issues with spacing, positioning, and layout.

+- [x] **Deployed the Project to Production Environment**
+  After making necessary adjustments, I deployed the project using the provided deployment script.
+The application is now live and available on the domain’s Simon subdomain.

+- [x] **Created the CSS Deliverable for My Startup Application**
+  As part of the deliverable, I ensured my name was displayed in the application.
+I also added a link to my GitHub repository for others to access my code.
+Both elements are placed prominently in the footer.

+- [x] **Committed and Pushed Code to GitHub**
+  Throughout the process, I made periodic commits and pushed the code to GitHub to maintain a version history and ensure progress was tracked.

+- [x] **Updated the Notes.md File**
+  I periodically updated my repository's `notes.md` file with insights and lessons learned during the project.
+This includes technical challenges and design considerations I encountered along the way.

+- [x] **Final Version Pushed to GitHub**
+  After making all final changes and testing, I pushed the final version of the project to GitHub.

+- [x] **Production Deployment Complete**
+  The startup application is now fully deployed and live on the production environment.
+It is accessible through the specified subdomain.

+- [x] **Provided URL for Canvas Assignment**
+  I uploaded the URL to my startup application for submission in the Canvas assignment.